LouiseSteward/learn/maternal-mental-health/text/08-resources.md

 ### 2-1 How to write a referral letter

 A letter of referral may be used when referring to an organisation outside your facility.
-Use the template below to draft a letter of referral.
+Use the template to draft a letter of referral.

 #### Letter of referral
 {:.keep-with-next .wide}

 > Address of your health unit
-> Town
 > District
 > Telephone number
 >
 > Contact at referral organisation
 > Name of referral organisation
 > Address of referral organisation
-> Town
 >
 > Date [insert date here]
 >